kyma-incubator/compass/docs/director/03-tenancy.md

 Those properties are stored together with the metadata in the `business_tenant_mapping` table in the database.

-The Compass Director GraphQL API exposes [tenants query](https://github.com/kyma-incubator/compass/blob/main/components/director/examples/query-tenants/query-tenants.graphql).
+The Compass Director GraphQL API exposes [Tenants Query](https://github.com/kyma-incubator/compass/blob/main/components/director/examples/query-tenants/query-tenants.graphql).
 The query returns a list of all tenants with their external identifier, internal identifier, and additional metadata.
-## Creating tenants
+## Creating Tenants
-You can create a tenant in Director manually by using the [SQL statement](https://github.com/kyma-incubator/compass/blob/main/components/schema-migrator/seeds/director/add_tenants.sql) or use one of the following importing mechanisms:
+You can create a tenant in Director manually by using the [SQL Statement](https://github.com/kyma-incubator/compass/blob/main/components/schema-migrator/seeds/director/add_tenants.sql) or use one of the following importing mechanisms:
 * [Tenant Loader](https://github.com/kyma-incubator/compass/tree/main/components/director/cmd/tenantloader) - a one-time job for importing tenants from files during the first Compass installation
 * [Tenant Fetcher](https://github.com/kyma-incubator/compass/tree/main/components/director/cmd/tenantfetcher) - a periodic job that synchronizes tenants from an external system
 * [Tenant Fetcher Deployment](https://github.com/kyma-incubator/compass/tree/main/components/director/cmd/tenantfetcher-svc) - a deployment which can be notified when a tenant is created, or when one tenant gained access to resources in another tenant without a parent-child relationship between them (also called as consumer-provider flow, you can read more about it in the [Compass security documentation](../compass/03-01-security.md))

-## Authentication flow
+## Authentication Flow
 Information about tenants is used during the authentication and authorization phase in Compass.
 Every incoming request is routed to the component called Hydrator that has an Oathkeeper hydrator mutator called Tenant Mapping Handler.
 The request is processed by it and then rerouted to the Director component through the auditlog Gateway.